Deepthithaluri/DataArt/quiz-maker/README.md

 ## Notes

-- Ensure the backend server is running and connected to the MongoDB database for full functionality.
+- Ensure the backend server is running and connected to the MySQL database for full functionality.
 - Customize environment variables as needed for your setup.